-Supportive housing is for individuals and, to a lesser extent, families who have been or in some cases are at serious risk of being chronically homeless because of one or more barriers to independence.
-About half of all New York supportive housing is set aside for individuals coping with serious mental illness.
-Other disabling conditions include HIV/AIDS, and chronic substance abuse.
+Supportive housing is for individuals and, to a lesser extent, families who are at serious risk of being chronically homeless because of one or more barriers to independence.
+About half of all New York City supportive housing is set aside for individuals coping with serious mental illness.
+Other disabling conditions for which there is a fair amount of supportive housing include HIV/AIDS, and chronic substance abuse.

 If you have HIV/AIDS: